RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/create-assign-users.md

 ---
-Title: Create and edit users
+Title: Create and edit database users
 LinkTitle: Create users
-description: Create a user and assign it a role
+description: Create a database user and assign it a role.
 weight: 25
 alwaysopen: false
 toc: "true"